Sophie Marceau

 Sophie Marceau is also known as a director

-"Trivial" is a noir thriller about the mystical return of an actress who died under strange circumstances.
-A thirty-year-old story invades the life of lonely policeman Jacques (Christopher Lambert) as he investigates a mysterious disappearance in an old Normandy castle.
-Victoria (Sophie Marceau) appeared before him as if from nowhere, becoming a clue in the investigation.
+"Trivial" is a noir thriller about the mysterious return of an actress who died under strange circumstances.
+A thirty-year-old mystery haunts lonely policeman Jacques (Christopher Lambert) as he investigates a strange disappearance in an old Normandy castle.
+Victoria (Sophie Marceau) materializes before him out of nowhere, becoming a key piece of the puzzle.

 Sophie Marceau then and now